![]() Military Service RecordsDischarge Papers, Official Military Personnel Files, and Pension Files |

 From the earliest years of United States history, American Indians have served in the U.S. Armed Forces.
-Ever since General George Washington noted the American Indians' skills as scouts and light troops during the Revolutionary War, they have participated in every major conflict, including both sides of the American Civil War.
-In unique services such as U.S. Army Indian Scouts and the U.S. Army and Marine Corps code talkers in both World Wars, American Indians have participated with distinction throughout America’s military history.
-The service and pension records of these men and women can be found at the National Archives.
+Ever since General George Washington noted American Indians' skills as scouts and light troops during the Revolutionary War, they have participated in every major conflict, including both sides of the American Civil War.
+American Indians have also served with distinction in unique roles, including as U.S. Army Indian Scouts and U.S. Army and Marine Corps code talkers in both World Wars.

 Requests for these records must be submitted in writing or online.

-For more information visit the National Archives Veterans Service Records.
+For more information, please see National Archives Veterans Service Records.

-NOTE: Many of the older military records are digitized, indexed, and fully searchable on Ancestry.com and/or Fold3.com.
+NOTE: Some older military records are digitized, indexed, and fully searchable on Ancestry.com and/or Fold3.com.

 Additional Military Records

-The National Archives is also the home for military records detailing the general activities of the U.S. Armed Forces in both times of peace and war.
-Visit Research in Military Records for more information.
+The National Archives also houses military records detailing the general activities of the U.S. Armed Forces in both times of peace and war.
+See Research in Military Records for more information.

 A Note About Privacy Restrictions